-4 Reasons to visit a prison with kids and 1 Reason not to
+4 Reasons to Visit a Prison with Kids (and 1 Reason to Skip)

 Alcatraz topped my kids’ (ages 9, 12 and 14) to-do list for San Francisco.
 All day they asked, “When are we going to Alcatraz?”
 Seriously.
 Their favorite tour of the summer, and we stopped at all the kid stuff in California during our trip.

 Confidentially, it’s one of my favorites, too.
 Let me explain why:

 The Views – on a clear day, the views of the San Francisco skyline from our Alcatraz Cruises boat couldn’t be beat, stunning.
 I booked the evening tour and the cruise doubled as a scenic ride.

 The Lessons – Alcatraz offered a teaching moment for my boys, who live in video game boy world where prison seems cool.
 As they explored the realities of Alcatraz, I pointed out all the reasons to live a good, honest life since Alcatraz is the definition of a hard-core prison.
 Not mean, just honest.
 It worked; they don’t want to go to prison.

 The Experience – I had to see it for myself.
 Alcatraz is one of the places you have to walk through to experience.
 Pictures can be haunting but walking through the cell block as dabbled sun casts a ghostly light is eerie.